Contrary to popular belief, “100-Year Flood” does not refer to a

 each year, a 1 percent chance of being flooded.

-Oroville Dam is the centerpiece of
+Oroville Dam is the tallest in the

-the State Water
+California’s State Water

-reservoir that can hold 3.5 million acre-feet of water.
+can hold 3.5 million acre-feet

 Overdraft occurs when, over a period of years, more water is